YAK4IT - 2018 TOC Open

 Need Help?
 Contact Us

 The Yak4it Tournament of Champions is an invitational tournament for the best anglers in the country.
 You have to earn your way to the Main Event!
 Our goal is to reward anglers who are committed to the sport of Kayak Bass Tournament Angling.
-Promotional Partnerships are popping up across the country to give you the opportunity to earn an invitation by competing against other anglers to show that you are the best.
+You truly are competing against the best anglers in the country!

 We are teaming up to build this sport at all levels and in all regions.